We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 You can add chia seeds to baked goods, drinks like smoothies, and other recipes to add extra nutrients to your diet.

-Chia seeds are tiny yet extremely nutritious.
+Chia seeds are tiny but extremely nutritious.

-Just 2 tablespoons (1 oz) contain 11 grams of fiber, 4 grams of protein and 137 calories (1).
+Just 2 tablespoons (30 grams) contain 10 grams of fiber, 5 grams of protein, and 138 calories (

-They’re a great source of omega-3 fatty acids and some minerals essential for bone health, including calcium, phosphorus and magnesium.
+They’re a great source of omega-3 fatty acids and some minerals essential for bone health, including calcium, phosphorus, and magnesium.